-We may not be able to consummate our initial business combination within the prescribed time frame, in which case we would cease all operations except for the purpose of winding up and we would redeem our public shares and liquidate, in which case our public stockholders may only receive \$10.15 per public share, or less than such amount in certain circumstances, and our Warrants will expire worthless.
+We may not be able to consummate our initial business combination within the prescribed time frame, in which case we would cease all operations except for the purpose of winding up and we would redeem our public shares and liquidate, in which case our public stockholders may only receive \$10.35 per public share, or less than such amount in certain circumstances, and our Warrants will expire worthless.

-Our amended and restated certificate of incorporation provides that we must consummate our initial business combination within 12 months (or 15 months or 18 months, as applicable) following the effectiveness of the Initial Public Offering.
+Our amended and restated certificate of incorporation provides that we must consummate our initial business combination within 18 months following the effectiveness of the Initial Public Offering.
 We may not be able to find a suitable target business and consummate our initial business combination within such time period.
 Our ability to consummate our initial business combination may be negatively impacted by general market conditions, volatility in the capital and debt markets and the other risks described herein.
 For example, if the outbreak of COVID-19 continues to grow both in the U.S. and globally and, while the extent of the impact of the outbreak on us will depend on future developments, it could limit our ability to consummate our initial business combination, including as a result of increased market volatility, decreased market liquidity and third-party financing being unavailable on terms acceptable to us or at all.
 Additionally, the outbreak of COVID-19 may negatively impact businesses we may seek to acquire.

 If we have not consummated our initial business combination within such time period, we will: (i) cease all operations except for the purpose of winding up, (ii) as promptly as reasonably possible but not more than ten business days thereafter, redeem the public shares, at a per-share price, payable in cash, equal to the aggregate amount then on deposit in the trust account including interest earned on the funds held in the trust account and not previously released to us to pay our taxes (less up to \$50,000 of interest to pay dissolution expenses), divided by the number of then outstanding public shares, which redemption will completely extinguish public stockholders' rights as stockholders (including the right to receive further liquidating distributions, if any), subject to applicable law, and (iii) as promptly as reasonably possible following such redemption, subject to the approval of our remaining stockholders and our Board, dissolve and liquidate, subject in the case of clauses (ii) and (iii) above to our obligations under Delaware law to provide for claims of creditors and the requirements of other applicable law.
-In such case, our public stockholders may only receive \$10.15 per public share, or \$10.25 or \$10.35 per public share, as applicable, and our Warrants will expire worthless.
-In certain circumstances, our public stockholders may receive less than \$10.15 per public share, or \$10.25 or \$10.35 per public share, as applicable, on the redemption of their shares.
-See "Risk Factors - If third parties bring claims against us, the proceeds held in the trust account could be reduced and the per-share redemption amount received by stockholders may be less than \$10.15 per public share, or \$10.25 or \$10.35 per public share, as applicable."
+In such case, our public stockholders may only receive \$10.35 per public share, and our Warrants will expire worthless.
+In certain circumstances, our public stockholders may receive less than \$10.35 per public share on the redemption of their shares.
+See "Risk Factors - If third parties bring claims against us, the proceeds held in the trust account could be reduced and the per-share redemption amount received by stockholders may be less than \$10.35 per public share" and other risk factors below.